 so that $F_{\mu_t}$ is univalent in $\comp_+$.

-\end{rem} For instance, the normal law $\frac{1}{\sqrt{2\pi}}e^{-x^2/2}dx$ is in $\iu$ from the result of \cite{B}.
-Moreover, we can easily prove that Wigner's semicircle law, the Marchenko-Pastur law and the Cauchy distribution belong to $\iu$.
+\end{rem} For instance, the normal law $\frac{1}{\sqrt{2\pi}}\mathrm{e}^{-x^2/2}\,\mathrm{d}x$ is in $\iu$ from the result of \cite{B}.
+Moreover, we can easily prove that Wigner's semicircle law, the Marchenko--Pastur law and the Cauchy distribution belong to $\iu$.

 $\iu$ is closed under the weak topology.
 This is proved as follows.
 The convergence of $\mu_n$ implies the local uniform convergence of the Voiculescu transforms $\phi_{\mu_n}$ \cite{Be-Vo}.
-Since $F^{-1}_{\mu_n}(z) = z + \phi_{\mu_n}(z)$ converges locally uniformly, the limit function is univalent.
+Since $F^{-1}_{\mu _n}(z) = z + \phi_{\mu_n}(z)$ converges locally uniformly, the limit function is univalent.
 Also $F_{\mu_n}$ itself converges to a univalent function.
-Therefore the limit measure belongs to the class $\iu$.
+Therefore, the limit measure belongs to the class $\iu$.

 We note that $\iu$ is a proper subset of all $\boxplus$-infinitely divisible distributions.
-For instance, let $\mu$ be a probability measure characterized by the Voiculescu transform $\phi_\mu(z) = \frac{1}{z-1}+\frac{1}{z+1}$.
-Then $F^{-1}_\mu(z) = z + \phi_\mu(z) = z+\frac{1}{z-1}+\frac{1}{z+1}$.
-We can find two distinct points $z_1,z_2$ such that $F_\mu^{-1}(z_1) = F_\mu ^{-1}(z_2)$ with $z_1 = iy$ for small $y > 0$ and $z_2$ near to $i$.
-This example also proves that $\iu$ is not closed under the free convolution, since the measures $\nu$ and $\lambda$, respectively defined by $\phi_\nu(z):= \frac{1}{z-1}$ and $\phi_\lambda(z):=\frac{1}{z+1}$, both belong to $\iu$.
+For instance, let $\mu$ be a probability measure characterized by the Voiculescu transform $\phi_\mu(z) = \frac {1}{z-1}+\frac{1}{z+1}$.
+Then $F^{-1}_\mu(z) = z + \phi_\mu(z) = z+\frac {1}{z-1}+\frac{1}{z+1}$.
+We can find two distinct points $z_1,z_2$ such that $F_\mu^{-1}(z_1) = F_\mu^{-1}(z_2)$ with $z_1 = \mathrm{i}y$ for small $y > 0$ and $z_2$ near to $\mathrm{i}$.
+This example also proves that $\iu$ is not closed under the free convolution, since the measures $\nu$ and $\lambda$, respectively, defined by $\phi_\nu (z):= \frac{1}{z-1}$ and $\phi_\lambda(z):=\frac{1}{z+1}$, both belong to $\iu$.

-From Theorem \ref{thm1} the map $F_{s,r}^\alpha$ is univalent in $\comp_+$ for any admissible $(\alpha, s)$ and $r \geq 1$, so that we only have to prove the inverse $(F_{s,r}^\alpha)^{-1}$ is univalent in $\comp_+$.
+From Theorem \ref{thm1}, the map $F_{s,r}^\alpha$ is univalent in $\comp_+$ for any admissible $(\alpha, s)$ and $r \geq1$, so that we only have to prove the inverse $(F_{s,r}^\alpha)^{-1}$ is univalent in $\comp_+$.